Special elements in lattices of semigroup varieties: Lattices located between and

 \subsection{Subvariety lattices of overcommutative varieties}

-As we have seen in Subsections~\ref{subsection Com:lmod} and~\ref{subsection Com:cmod}, there are numerous parallels between results about modular and lower-modular elements in the lattices~\textbf{SEM} and~\textbf{Com}.
-The following result partially explains these parallels and permits us to give unified proofs of several results about [lower-]modular elements in \textbf{SEM} and \textbf{Com}.
+As we have seen in Subsections~\ref{subsection COM:lmod} and~\ref{subsection COM:cmod}, there are numerous parallels between results about modular and lower-modular elements in the lattices~$\mathbb{SEM}$ and~$\mathbb{COM}$.
+The following result partially explains these parallels and permits us to give unified proofs of several results about [lower-]modular elements in $\mathbb{SEM}$ and $\mathbb{COM}$.